ghc-proposals/ghc-proposals/README.rst

 In brief all stages of the Reviewing process are shown in the table.

 .. [*] Click the link to see a detailed description.
-.. [*] Click the link to see a list of proposals with this label at this stage.
+.. [*] Click the link to see a list of proposals with this label at this stage / outcome.

 +-------------------------------------+-----------------------------+----------------+------------------------+-----------------------------+---------------------------------+
 | | Stage [*]_ /                      | GitHub                      | Max duration   | | Responsibility       | Action                      | | New stage /                   |